Glossary - Ingredients

 Versatile mushrooms that grow in a cluster from a single stalk

-What is shimeji mushrooms?
+What are shimeji mushrooms?

-Shimeji mushrooms are firm and separated in bunches.
+Shimeji mushrooms (しめじ in Japanese) are firm and separated in bunches.
 Their uniquely mild flavor and aroma are further enhanced during cooking, making these mushrooms suitable for use in a variety of dishes such as soups, simmered dishes, deep-fried foods, "nabe" (refers to a variety of communal hot-pot meals), and seasoned rice.
 They even go quite well with Western cuisines such as pasta or stews.
 Shimeji mushrooms are in season during autumn in the northern hemisphere, but currently the majority are commercially cultivated and available year-round.

 Nutrition facts